Im-Rises/TetrisSFML/README.md

 ## Compilation

-To compile the emulator, the first thing you need to do is installing a C++ compiler:
+To compile the game, the first thing you need to do is installing a C++ compiler:

 - Visual Studio (MSVC)
 - Mingw